Wavelet-resolved coherence beats in the Overhauser field of a thermal nuclear spin ensemble: Results

 \subsection{High magnetic field regime}

-We proceed with the fourth realization in Fig.~\ref{realizations} in which there are three nearest-neighboring spin clusters, and compare in Fig.~\ref{high_B} the SST for spin-1/2 (left) and spin-3/2 (right) NSBs under specific hf-axes.
+We proceed with the fourth realization in Fig.~\ref{realizations} in which there are three nearest-neighboring spin clusters, and compare in Fig.~\ref{high_B} the SST for spin-1/2 (left) and spin-3/2 (right) NSBs under specific hf axes.
 For the spin-1/2 bath, only a single 0Q transition is available which occurs between two $|m_F=0\rangle$ states.
-Hence, there is no beat pattern even if $|m_F=0\rangle$ is perturbed through the $\oA$ term.
-On the other hand, for spin-3/2 NSB multiple 0Q transitions are available.
-Thus, the collective detunings of 0Q transitions yields the resultant beat pattern as in the first row of Fig.~\ref{high_B}.
+Hence, there is no beating pattern even if $|m_F=0\rangle$ is perturbed through the $\oA$ term.
+On the other hand, for the spin-3/2 NSB multiple 0Q transitions are available.
+Thus, the collective detunings of 0Q transitions yield the resultant beating pattern as in the first row of Fig.~\ref{high_B}.

 Even more information on the spatial distribution of the spinful nuclei can be extracted.
 For instance, the number of nearest-neighboring spins and the alignment of displacement vectors can also be deduced.
-This is achieved by following a procedure: \textit{i}) obtaining the SST for both [001] and [111] hf-axis directions, noting that when hf axis is aligned in [001] direction, contributions from first nearest-neighboring spin clusters are negated, whereas in [111] direction all nearest-neighboring spins contribute to the spin noise, so that all nearest-neighboring spins are located as horizontal stripes (spin-1/2) or beats (spin-3/2); see the first row of Fig.~\ref{high_B} around $w/\bar{A}=0.004$, $w/\bar{A}=0.006$, $w/\bar{A}=0.015$. \textit{ii}) Arranging the hf-axis so that the angle between one of the possible bond axes and the direction of the hf-axis becomes $54.7^\circ$.
-This removes a horizontal stripe(s) or beat pattern(s) in the SST if there is any nearest-neighboring cluster along the relevant bond axis, as marked by red rectangular frames in Fig.~\ref{high_B}. \textit{iii}) Repeating the step (\textit{ii}) for each bond axis until capturing the alignment of all nearest-neighboring spins clusters as indicated in last three rows of Fig.~\ref{high_B}.
-It is important to note that unlike the low-field regime, the distance between CS and nearest-neighboring spins is not directly implied by the frequency axis position of stripes or beat patterns in time-frequency analysis since it depends on the detuning of hf-couplings of nearest-neighboring spins.
+This is achieved by the following procedure: \textit{i}) Obtain the SST for both [001] and [111] hf-axis directions, noting that when the hf axis is aligned in the [001] direction, contributions from first-nearest-neighboring spin clusters are negated, whereas in the [111] direction all nearest-neighboring spins contribute to the spin noise, so that all nearest-neighboring spins are located as horizontal stripes (spin-1/2) or beating (spin-3/2); see the first row of Fig.~\ref{high_B} around $w/\bar{A}=0.004$, $w/\bar{A}=0.006$, $w/\bar{A}=0.015$. \textit{ii}) Arrange the hf axis so that the angle between one of the possible bond axes and the direction of the hf axis becomes $54.7^\circ$.
+This removes a horizontal stripe(s) or beating pattern(s) in the SST if there is any nearest-neighboring cluster along the relevant bond axis, as marked by red rectangular frames in Fig.~\ref{high_B}. \textit{iii}) Repeating the step (\textit{ii}) for each bond axis until capturing the alignment of all nearest-neighboring spin clusters as indicated in last three rows of Fig.~\ref{high_B}.
+It is important to note that unlike the low-field regime, the distance between CS and nearest-neighboring spins is not directly implied by the frequency axis position of stripes or beating patterns in time-frequency analysis since it depends on the detuning of hf couplings of nearest-neighboring spins.